RISD-Code-Lab/spring2020/session-06/README.md

 - Purer expression of type design process
 - Options!

+*See more on [We Are Family!
+I’ve Got All My Variations With Me](https://vimeo.com/251494096) with David Jonathan Ross*

 ### Disadvantages of variable fonts
-- Lack of support
+- Lack of support, especially in Desktop programs
-- Difficulty in developing compatibile outlines
+- Compromised drawing flexibility — difficulty in developing compatibile outlines

 ## Variable Fonts and CSS
 You can import a variable font in the same way as any other typeface, using the `@font-face` rule.